Battle of Narva (1700): High command

-The Russian army near Narva was divided into three main parts (general'stvo), commanded by Avtonom Golovin, Trubetskoy and Weide.
-All of them were young men (born in 1667) and their combat experience was limited to the two sieges of the Turkish fortress of Azov, but they had served in Peter's favorite poteshnye voiska.
+The Russian army near Narva was divided into three main parts (general'stvo), commanded by Avtonom Golovin, Trubetskoy, and Weide.
+All of them were young men (born in 1667), and their combat experience was limited to the two sieges of the Turkish fortress of Azov, but they had served in Peter's favorite poteshnye voiska.
 More experienced generals were sent to command remote garrisons.
 A popular commander, Sheremetev, known for his successful actions against Turks, had no rank in the hierarchy of the regular army and was ordered to command the feudal levy cavalry.

 The Swedish artillery was commanded by experienced Master-General of the Ordnance Johan Siöblad.
 He had almost forty years of service in artillery and was an author of the first Swedish Artillery Regulation of 1690.
 Massie notes the excellent actions of the Swedish artillery in the skirmish at Pyhajoggi Pass, eighteen miles west of Narva.
-Under the screen of their dragoons the cannons were quickly deployed and suddenly opened fire on the clusters of Russian cavalry from a close distance.
-Since the Russians did not have any artillery at Pyhajoggi, they could not hold this advantageous position and had to retreat.
+Under the screen of their dragoons, the cannons were quickly deployed and suddenly opened fire on the clusters of Russian cavalry from a close distance.
+Since the Russians had no artillery at Pyhajoggi, they could not hold this advantageous position and had to retreat.